grafeas/voucher/server/README.md

 For example, if the API call is `POST /diy`, this will run the DIY test and nothing else.

+This can also be used to run all tests required for an environment as specified in the configuration.

+For example, if the API call is `POST /myenv`, this will run the all tests enabled for `myenv`.

 The input and output of this API call is identical to that described in [`POST /all`](#post-all), and like that call, authorization may be handled by Basic Authentication.